LaganYT/QuixAnswer/README.md

 - Delete conversations you no longer need

 ### New Chat
-- Click the "+" button to start a fresh conversation
+- Click the "+" button in the chat history sidebar to start a fresh conversation
 - This creates a new chat without previous context

+### Chat URLs
+- Each chat has a unique URL (e.g., `http://localhost:8000/#/c/68f9217b-bf78-8331-b1a7-3b6466ba5b58`)
+- You can bookmark, share, or navigate directly to specific chats
+- Browser back/forward buttons work with chat navigation

 ### Webpage Context
 - Toggle "Include webpage context" to let the AI know about the current page